usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

 During job analysis you will select additional assessment hurdles to measure an applicant's competencies.
 For example:

+  - Work samples
-  - Work samples (these can be requested at the time of application)
+    - these can be requested at the time of application
   - Written assessments
+  - Structured interviews
-  - Structured interviews (we recommend phone calls or conference lines over video meetings)
+    - We recommend phone calls or conference lines over video meetings
   - USAHire assessments

 You should discuss options thoughtfully with hiring managers before the job analysis workshop, then plan the content of the assessments with SMEs during that workshop.
 If you have more than one assessment then they must measure two different things.
 This allows you to disqualify applicants from the second assessment if they don't pass the first.